sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * **If you already have 2 wounds**:
    - the character is incapacitated
  * **Otherwise**:
-   - the GM describes how the character was wounded
+   1. the GM describes how the character was wounded
-   - Lose a Stamina point
+   2. Lose a Deckahedron card to your *Exhaustion pile* as you would when you lose a Stamina point.
-   - Place a *Wound token* on your *Exhaustion pile*
+   3. Place a *Wound token* on your *Exhaustion pile*
-   - Randomly draw a *wound card* from the supply and place it in your *discard pile*.
+   4. Randomly draw a *wound card* from the supply and place it in your *discard pile*.
 It will now start cycling between your Deckahedron and your *discard pile*.

 ![Wound token](images/component_wound.png){ width=2.5inch }